 The acceptable eccentric quantity of the load for VT series Manipulators is 50 mm at nominal rating and 300 mm at maximum.

-When the eccentric quantity of the load exceeds the rating, change the setting of eccentric quantity parameter using the INERTIA command.
+Depends to the eccentric quantity of load, change the setting of eccentric quantity parameter using the INERTIA command.
 After changing the setting, the maximum acceleration/deceleration speed of Manipulator corresponding to "eccentric quantity" is set automatically.